Insight: Ethnic, economic interests entangle Rwanda in Congo

 Back in Kiwanja, Olivier wishes only for an end to the recurring nightmare.
 The rebels bring a "reign of terror", he says.
 "Everyone goes to bed and dreams that when they wake up, they will be gone."

-(Writing and additional reporting by David Lewis; Additional reporting by Drazen Jorgic in Kampala and Joe Bavier in Abidjan; Editing by Pascal Fletcher and Peter Graff)
+(Writing by David Lewis and Richard Valdmanis; Additional reporting by David Lewis in Dakar; Drazen Jorgic in Kampala, Joe Bavier in Abidjan, Louis Charbonneau and Michelle Nichols at the United Nations; Editing by Pascal Fletcher and Peter Graff)